department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/product/10-10EZ Postmortem WIP.md

 - Create monitors for Staging so that we're immediately made aware if health checks are failing
 - Discuss better practices for re-recording cassettes when deemed necessary
 - Broadcast why manually changing a VCR cassette is a major risk to as many backend developers as possible (both platform and VFS).
 - Consider adding a check to the CI pipeline to detect manual changes to VCR cassettes, for extra scrutiny (one indication is that the Date header is unchanged, indicating the VCR cassette was not actually re-recorded).
-I don't know if this one is worth the implementation effort.
+     - Rachal Cassity is working to find a better solution for this
 - Overall, lack of ability to re-record VCR cassettes is a systemic risk to vets-api - consider a larger backlog item to make this a more feasible routine maintenance item.
 (For reference, the HCA cassettes were recorded in 2017)
 - External service outage monitors in staging and prod (will be up later today 1/25).
 - The backend engineers are gathering error trends and logs.
 These tools will make it easy for developers to monitor their changes after deployment in all environments.